If you’re sending cold emails in 2026, there’s a good chance you’ve heard of TrulyInbox.

-It’s one of the more talked-about warm-up tools out there, especially among small teams and solo founders trying to keep deliverability in check without spending a fortune.
+It's known among small teams and solo founders trying to keep deliverability in check without spending a fortune.

 But does it actually help your emails reach the inbox?
 And how does it stack up in real-world use?